Maud Babcock: Professional life

 While studying and teaching at Harvard University, Babcock met noted Utah resident and daughter of Brigham Young, Susa Young Gates.
 At the time Gates was a student of Babcock.
 Gates was impressed by Babcock's work as a summer course instructor in physical culture and convinced her to move to Salt Lake City.
 Babcock stayed longer in Utah than she intended, becoming a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) four months into her planned one-year stay.
 At the University of Utah, Babcock founded two departments, the Department of Speech and the Department of Physical Education.
 She taught in both departments, and became the first female chair of a department at the University of Utah.
+In 1918 after extensive correspondence she met in person with Maude Adams and they planned a production of The Pilgrim's Progress.
+WWI canceled that production because no male actors were available.
 She worked at the university for 47 years.
 Babcock loved physical activity, and she made valuable contributions to the Deseret Gym.
 She also established University of Utah's first physical training curriculum, which for several years included speech and dramatics.
+Babcock made heavy use of the Social Hall for her classes and productions.

 She wrote five books on speech and elocution and was a renowned traveler and lecturer in the region.
 In addition to her professional interests in drama and elocution, she also favored women's suffrage and opposed corsets.

 She served as president of the National Association of Teachers of Speech, and was a trustee for the Utah State School for Deaf and Blind for 20 years.
 In 1907, she was elected to be president of the board of trustees for the school.
 Along with all of her work in physical education and theater, Babcock was the first woman to serve as chaplain in the Utah senate.
 Becoming the first woman chaplain in any state senate in the United States.